 - Seniors are especially at risk for cold weather illness.
 Visit the Department of Senior Services website for information on emergency preparedness for seniors.

-See links below, keep pets indoors and safe and contact your veterinarian for any questions you have regarding your pets.
+See links below, keep pets indoors, safe, and contact your veterinarian for any questions you have regarding your pets.

 - American Veterinary Medical Association - Cold Weather Pet Safety